antosomzi/traffic-sign-app/JOB_QUEUE_STATUS.md

 - At this point, the frontend will see `{status: 'done', ...}` in `/extract_status/<job_id>`.

 ### How is the Celery Task Queued?
-- If Celery is available, the backend immediately queues a pipeline task after extraction is successful:
+- If Celery is available, the backend immediately queues a pipeline task after extraction is successful ( the backend know when it's successful as it is the end of a sync fonction):
   - `run_pipeline_task.delay(recording_id)` is called in the extraction thread
   - This adds a new task to the Celery queue (using Redis as broker)
 - The Celery worker picks up the task asynchronously and runs the ML pipeline for the given `recording_id`.